efren-palacios/duellinks/_posts/content/guides/deck-types/2018-04-12-treeborn-guide-by-xb8.md

 #### Ancient Gears:

-Ancient Gears have several cards to fear such as {Rare Metalmorph} and {Ancient Gear Golem} that can pierce through a Treeborn Frog. {Ancient Gear Beast} can aslo be annoying as he will negate Treeborn Frogs effect.
+Ancient Gears have several cards to fear such as {Rare Metalmorph} and {Ancient Gear Golem} that can pierce through a Treeborn Frog. {Ancient Gear Beast} can also be annoying as he will negate Treeborn Frogs effect.
 Kaiser Glider, Tetran and discard effects are good against Ancient Gears.
 Generally this is an easy matchup overall.

 #### Gladiator Beasts:

-They really need their monsters to survive, Soul Exchange and ECon take do most of the job in winning the matchup.
+They really need their monsters to survive, Soul Exchange and E-con take do most of the job in winning the matchup.

 #### Temple Burn: